lkoolik/lkoolik.github.io/isrm.md

    `* Issue finding ISRM_NH3.npy in the provided ISRM directory` `<< ERROR: Control file was successfully imported but inputs are not correct >>`

+---

+# Running on Mac #

+The next section will describe how to run ISRM calculations on your Mac provided you have an emissions file.
+If you want to follow along step-by-step with this guide, feel free to download my [sample data](https://drive.google.com/drive/folders/1V0H_JLPpnWvqUfcADPi0JI_kd71Shbxm).
+The sample data is the California EMFAC model calendar year 2000 dataset.

+## Setting Up Emissions File ##

+In order to run the ISRM Tool, you will need to provide it with an emissions input file as either a shapefile or feather file.
+Shapefiles can be created using ArcGIS, QGIS, or coding languages like Python or R. Feather files are best created in Python.

+The emissions file needs to have the following columns in order to run properly.
+Column names are bolded with descriptions following.
+* **I_CELL**: ID column, just needs to be unique
+* **J_CELL**: ID column, just needs to be unique
+* Five emissions columns.
+These can have any units of mass per time, so long as they are all the same.
+   * **PM25**
+   * **NH3**
+   * **VOC**
+   * **NOX**
+   * **SOX**
+* **HEIGHT_M**: source release height in meters.
+This can be slightly imprecise, since things are binned into the three layers of the ISRM (0-57 m, 57-140 m, > 760 m)

+Save this file in a directory of your choice, but be sure to write this directory down in your notes.

+## Setting Up Control File ##

+The control file is the central input file for directing your tool run.

+1. **Make a copy of the control file.** Within the directory where the tool is saved, find the "templates" folder, and copy the "control_file_template.txt" to a directory of your choice.
+Note this directory.
+2. **Edit the control file.** Open the copy of the control file in a text editor (e.g., TextEdit).
+A description of each field is below.